 We have bins in our kitchens that collect your food scraps, which then get fed to our chickens to keep their diet varied and fresh.
 It also gets feed to our worms in our worm farm.
 As such we receive delicious eggs and also fertile rich worm casings (soil/worm poop) for the vegi garden.

 We are lucky enough to be in a very fertile valley.
-A such we grow great vegi here.
+A such we grow great vegi here to help the sustainability of our staff and Guests.
 The garden is available to our guests under the Weed’n Feed concept.
 Do a bit of weeding or something useful and help yourself to a sittings worth of vegis!
 If you just want to indulge in the ‘Feed’ part of the equation then we put as many Barn grown products into our Food Truck as possible.

 Whilst you’re here, you may notice our herd of Belted Galloway cattle which graze on the meadows in front of the camp.
 Not only do we recon these guys have the best view in all of the Tasman region, they also keep the grass short enough for us to enjoy the view too.
 Additionally, if you are after the most local meat possible, you can buy our beef from the reception and cook it on our various BBQ’s!